kwaleko/blog-post/README.md

  ### REST API
  Servant is used to make REST API
  ### Monadic functions
- all the function are abstracted to use (Monad m) instead of using IO monad or any other specific monad, this case the implemetation could be done used any monad or combination of monad transformer and we don't have to stick to IO.
+The mtl style is used, all the function are abstracted to use (Monad m) instead of using IO monad or any other specific monad, this case the implemetation could be done used any monad or combination of monad transformer and we don't have to stick to IO.